jrgrant/hass_ids_hyyp/README.md

             *Note multiple sensors can trigger the alarm at the same time if it's armed*

-            *Note that due to the polling time to the IDS server this currently only updates once every 30 seconds since there is no push from IDS implemented.
-This sensor may therefore be up to 30 seconds "late"*

 - Multiple stay profiles.
     *Note that the Home Assistant built in "Alarm Control Panel" entity does not support this natively so you will have to create buttons / entity cards etc. to use this feature*